 Now that you know what factors make up your Quality Score for a certain keyword, you’re ready to take steps to improve them.
 The strategies you can use are largely interconnected, and can help improve more than one Quality Score factor at a time.

-Here are 7 tips you can use to boost your Quality Score:
+Here are 7 steps you can use to boost your Quality Score:

 Step 1: Evaluate Your Ad Relevance